Huanz86251/RUST_Project/README.md

 **Reconciliation**: Compare transactions amount in a specific time range with user-entered statement balances, and if there are discrepancies, we will return the top_k most suspicious transactions.

 **LLM-assisted input & analysis**: The LLM can interpret the user's recent statistical data and give two advice.
-We will record the user's preferred choice and save it to the local folder for culture DPO training.

 **LLM-agent chain**: The LLM can decide if it needs to call agents (5 agents total: Monthly spend/income summary; Recent top spending categories; Recent top spending accounts; Recent month-by-month trends; Action tool: Upload new transaction
 ) based on the user’s question and analyze the output.